Homi Bhabha Level 1 Exam is a Written Test with 100 objective questions (4 options, OMR sheet). Time is 90 minutes, which is usually quite sufficient.

 - Revise the topics learnt earlier.
 Focus on questions and topics which you had got wrong in first attempt.

-- Revise from the e-course App if you have it.
+- Revise from the e-course App and Test Series App if you have it.

 - Practice answering with OMR answer sheet.